benchristel/refactoring-workshop/autoclop/README.md

 ## The Kata

-This kata is not about implementing new functionality;
-rather, it's about safely refactoring existing code (that is, changing design without changing behavior).

-I recommend the following:
+I recommend the following process:

 1. Wrap the existing code in tests.
 There are some tests already, but they are not comprehensive.
 You can manually